What is NPC

 What is Niemann-Pick Type C Disease?

 Niemann-Pick Type C Disease (NP-C) is a genetic pediatric neurodegenerative disorder causing progressive deterioration of the nervous system.
 It usually starts to affect children of school age (4-7 years old) by interfering with their ability to metabolize cholesterol within the cell.
-Consequently, large amounts of cholesternpc1ol accumulate within the liver, spleen, and brain.
+Consequently, large amounts of cholesterol accumulate within the liver, spleen, and brain.
 This metabolic disorder leads to a series of neurological problems that are ultimately FATAL.
 NP-C is estimated to be 1 in 150,000 people worldwide, with only a couple hundred cases diagnosed in the world!
 There are two genes NPC1 & NPC2 located on Chromosome 18.
 NPC1 gene is responsible for 95% of all the diagnosed cases with Niemann-Pick Type C. They have found over 250 mutations.
 Brisan and Parker have the NPC1 gene.
 NP-C is considered a Lysosomal Storage Disorder (Gaucher's Disease is the most prevalent.)

 Life Expectancy with Niemann Pick Type C Disease